elainagrace/mimosapudica/README.md

 ### References
-[^1]: Richard Mabey, The Cabaret of Plants: Forty Thousand Years of Plant Life and the Human Imagination.
-First American edition.
+[^1]: Richard Mabey, *The Cabaret of Plants: Forty Thousand Years of Plant Life and the Human Imagination.* First American edition.
 (New York: W.W.
 Norton & Company, 2016).
 [^2]: “Mimosa Pudica,” GISD, accessed August 7, 2023, http://www.iucngisd.org/gisd/species.php?sc=1002.
 [^3]: Cristobal Acosta, Cristóbal, and Garcia de Orta,.
 1578.
 Tractado de las drogas, y medicinas de las Indias Orientales, con sus plantas debuxadas al biuo por Christoual Acosta ...
 En el qual se verifica mucho de lo que escriuio el doctor Garcia de Orta.
 (Burgos: M. de Victoria, 1578).
 [^4]: Charles Webster, C.5.
 1966.
 “The Recognition of Plant Sensitivity by English Botanists in the Seventeeth Century.”
 Isis, 57 (1): 5.
 [^5]: Charles Webster, Charles.
 1966.
 “The Recognition of Plant Sensitivity by English Botanists in the Seventeenth Century.”
 Isis 57 (1): 5.
 [^6]: Ann B. Shteir., Ann B. 2019.
 “Sensitive, Bashful, and Chaste?
 Articulating the Mimosa in Science.”
 In Science in the Marketplace, 169–95.
 Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
-[^7]: Shteir, Ann B. Shteir2019.
+[^7]: Ann B. Shteir.
 “Sensitive, Bashful, and Chaste?
 Articulating the Mimosa in Science.”
 In Science in the Marketplace, 169–95.
-Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+(Chicago: University of Chicago Press, 2019) https://doi.org/10.7208/9780226150024-008.
-[^8]: Shteir, Ann B. Shteir2019.
+[^8]: Ann B. Shteir.
 “Sensitive, Bashful, and Chaste?
 Articulating the Mimosa in Science.”
 In Science in the Marketplace, 169–95.
-Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+(Chicago: University of Chicago Press, 2019) https://doi.org/10.7208/9780226150024-008.
 [^9]: Guido Giglioni, Guido.
 2018.
 “Touch Me Not,.”
 Early Science and Medicine (2018) 23 (5): 420–443., https://doi.org/10.1163/15733823-02356P02.
 [^10]: C. Parker, “Mimosa Pudica (sensitive Plant),” CABI Compendium 2022, https://doi.org/10.1079/cabicompendium.34202.
 [^11]: Charles Webster, “The Recognition of Plant Sensitivity by English Botanists in the Seventeenth Century,” Isis 57, no. 1 (1966): 5–23, http://www.jstor.org/stable/228687.
-[^12]: Shteir, Ann B. Shteir2019.
+[^12]: Ann B. Shteir.
 “Sensitive, Bashful, and Chaste?
 Articulating the Mimosa in Science.”
 In Science in the Marketplace, 169–95.
-Chicago: University of Chicago Press. https://doi.org/10.7208/9780226150024-008.
+(Chicago: University of Chicago Press, 2019) https://doi.org/10.7208/9780226150024-008.
 [^13]: Stefano Mancuso, The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior (New York: Atria Books, 2018).
 [^14]: Samuel Purchas, Hakluytus Posthumus: or Purchas His Pilgrimes: Contayning a History of the World in Sea Voyages and Lande Travells by Englishmen and Others (Glasgow: J. MacLehose and sons, 1905)
 [^15]: Quentin Hiernaux, “History and Epistemology of Plant Behaviour: a Pluralistic View?”
 Synthese (Dordrecht) 198 (4): 3625–3650 (2021), https://doi.org/10.1007/s11229-019-02303-9.